AlexanderC/MicronCMS/README.md

 # Compilation
 In order to compile run `./bin/compile` (you may change `DEBUG` flag for debugging purposes)

-# Main Goal
-The goal was to build extendable, small and reliable CMS for microsites that follows best practices and is a drop in replacement for an old CMS.

-User build his own structure and CMS would take care of anything else...

 # TODO
  - Add more servers support